tempesta-tech/tempesta-test/README.md

 ## Requirements

 - Ubuntu 24.04
 - Python version 3.10.
 Ubuntu 24.04 uses Python 3.12.
-Please install Python 3.10 and use a virtual environment (also we use [asyncore](https://docs.python.org/3.11/library/asyncore.html) that was removed in 3.12)
+Please install Python 3.10 and use a virtual environment.
+  (See issues #573 and #857 for migration from Python 3.10).
 ```sh
 add-apt-repository ppa:deadsnakes/ppa
 apt update